 While they typically have some of the best deals, keep in mind that you and 5,000 of your closest friends also want the same one.
 That means mobs of people.
 I mean.
 MOBS.

-This is also historically where the fights and trampling seems to take place most frequently.
+This is also historically where the fights and trampling seem to take place most frequently.
 There is no deal worth having where you risk injury of any sort.
 Ever.

-It means less sleep, but the sooner you can get to the store, the more likely you will find the items you want.
-Plan on waking up early (or staying up really late) to get the items on your list.
+It means heading out on Thursday night or getting up early on Friday, but the sooner you can get to the store, the more likely you will find the items you want.

 Retailers want to keep the shoppers in the store all day long.
 They sometimes offer late shopper deals in addition to the early bird offers.
 Watch the ad to find out which items will be discounted later in the day.
 You might be able to sleep in, avoid the crowds and still score an amazing deal.